scikit-image/scikit-image/INSTALL.rst

 **Extra Requirements**

-These requirements have been included as a conveinence, but are not widely installable through pypi on our supported platforms.
+These requirements have been included as a convenience, but are not widely installable through pypi on our supported platforms.
 As such, we keep them in a seperate list for more advanced members of our community to install.